threefoldfoundation/info_sdk/src/8_community/community.md

 # Community
 ![](./img/header.png)

 The Threefold community is expanding every day.
-If you want to engage with the community, there are a couple of places you can do so.
+If you want to engage with the community, there are a couple of places you can go to do so.
 Below are the most essential links to the community channels.

 ## General
 - [Threefold Forum](forum.threefold.io/): General room for talk about Threefold.